Conditional Extremes with Graphical Models: Discussion

 \section{Discussion}

-In this paper, we have extended the conditional multivariate extreme value model \citepmain{Heffernan_2004} by replacing the non-parametric residual distribution with a flexible and fully parametric model, overcoming the curse of dimensionality that arises when extrapolating from a non-parametric estimate of a high-dimensional distribution.
+In this paper, we have extended the conditional multivariate extreme value model \citepmain{Heffernan_2004} by replacing the non-parametric residual distribution with a flexible, fully parametric model.
+This overcomes the curse of dimensionality that arises when extrapolating from a non-parametric estimate of a high-dimensional distribution, resulting in more accurate and reliable predictions in high dimensions.
 Our proposed parametric model is the MVAGG distribution.
 The copula-based construction of the MVAGG, which combines asymmetric generalised Gaussian margins with a multivariate Gaussian dependence structure, facilitates efficient statistical inference, as the margins and dependence structures can be inferred separately in a stepwise manner.
-Furthermore, graphical structures can be incorporated into the covariance matrix of the multivariate Gaussian distribution in a mathematically tractable way.
-This provides a simple method to infer the structure if it is not already known, as well as a mechanism to induce sparsity into the dependence structure.
-Consequently, the model is more flexible than the spatial model of \citetmain{Richards_2022,Wadsworth_2022}, who take a similar copula-based approach but with symmetric generalised Gaussian margins and a distance-based kernel.

-A repercussion of the flexibility of the proposed model is that it has a large parameter space.
-Separate estimation of the marginal and dependence parameters for the residual distribution is found to be computationally more efficient than joint estimation of all parameters and results in no loss of information.
+Further, separate estimation of the marginal and dependence parameters for the MVAGG is computationally efficient and loses no information compared to joint estimation of all parameters.

-Nevertheless, despite the sparsity induced by using a graphical structure to model the covariance matrix, fitting this model is more computationally expensive than fitting a model with a saturated covariance structure, since the likelihood for the former must be optimised numerically.
-Therefore, while graphical structures can be learned and implemented by our model, the model in its current form may not be suitable for very large dimensions.
-Future work should investigate ways in which the model can be adapted to address this computational hurdle.
-One approach could be to incorporate factorisation of the residual density using the pairwise Markov structure implied by the graph \citepmain{Engelke_2020,Casey_2023}.
-However, this limits the permissible graphical structures to decomposable graphs \citepmain{Engelke_2020} or chordal graphs where the separator sets are singletons \citepmain{Casey_2023}.
+To reduce the parameter space, we propose using a graphical structure to induce sparsity into the precision matrix of the MVG copula.
+In addition to reducing the number of unknown parameters to be estimated, this provides a mechanism to infer the dependence structure if it is not already known.
+Despite the sparsity induced by the graphical structure, model fitting is substantially more expensive than using a saturated covariance structure due to the required numerical optimisation.
+Therefore, while graphical structures can be learnt and implemented, the model in its current form may not be suitable for very large dimensions and further work is needed to address this computational hurdle.